aramis-lab/clinicadl/docs/Train/Introduction.md

     This allows to virtually increase the size of the batch.
 Default: `1`.

 !!! note "Specific options"
-    Other pipeline options are highly dependent on the input and the type of network used.
+    Other options are highly dependent on the input and the type of network used.
     Please refer to the corresponding sections for more information.

 !!! tip